-In terms of college education, Dayton is nearly on par with the US average for all cities of 21.84%: 18.44% of adults 25 and older in Dayton have a bachelor's degree or advanced degree.
+The education level of Dayton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.44% of adults 25 and older in Dayton have a college degree.

 The per capita income in Dayton in 2018 was $19,872, which is low income relative to Ohio and the nation.
 This equates to an annual income of $79,488 for a family of four.
 However, Dayton contains both very wealthy and poor people as well.
 Dayton also has one of the higher rates of people living in poverty in the nation, with 30.57% of its population below the federal poverty line.

 Dayton is an extremely ethnically-diverse city.
 The people who call Dayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dayton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dayton include German, Irish, English, Italian, and Polish.

 The most common language spoken in Dayton is English.
 Other important languages spoken here include Spanish and Other Asian languages.